Highlights of Alumni Who Majored in History

 Anselmians all over the country work as teachers, reporters, dentists, public relations and human resources professionals, librarians, and historians.
 Meet a few:

-Casey Bresline - Financial Services and Corporate Education
+Casey Breslin - Financial Services and Corporate Education

 Casey Breslin was drawn to a history major he says because he spent much of his childhood listening to the Sharpe series on long commutes with his dad and going to Civil War battlefields.
 (The Sharpe series of books followed fictional British soldier Richard Sharpe through the bloody Napoleonic Wars).
 Understanding and interpreting the past became a passion, and he was especially interested American legal history to prepare for law school someday.